Klipper3d/klipper/docs/Command_Templates.md

   available temperature sensors by their full config section names, e.g. `["extruder", "heater_bed", "heater_generic my_custom_heater", "temperature_sensor electronics_temp"]`.
+- `printer.query_endstops.last_query["<endstop>"]`: Returns True if
+  the given endstop was reported as "triggered" during the last QUERY_ENDSTOP command.
+Note, due to the order of template expansion (see above), the QUERY_STATUS command must be run prior to the macro containing this reference.

 The above list is subject to change - if using an attribute be sure to review the [Config Changes document](Config_Changes.md) when upgrading